Detection of a sparse submatrix of a high-dimensional noisy matrix: Extensions

 \section{Extensions}

 We extend our results in different directions.
-First, we consider matrices of i.i.d. random variables having Gaussian law with unknown variance $\sigma$, second, random variables having a distribution belonging to the exponential family (not necessarily Gaussian) and, third, test problem with two-sided alternative for the Gaussian matrices.
+First, we consider matrices of i.i.d. random variables having Gaussian law with unknown variance $\sigma$, next, random variables having a distribution belonging to the exponential family (not necessarily Gaussian) and, finally, test problem with two-sided alternative for the Gaussian matrices.